chiragsanghvi/JavascriptSDK/README.md

 ### Specific List of Devices

-If you want to send push notification to specific devices, you can use this option, to do so you will need to provide the device ids.
+If you want to send push notifications to specific devices, you can use this option.
+To do so you will need to provide the device ids.

 ```javascript
 var options = {